Owain Glyndŵr Day: Councils

-Powys county council building fly the Welsh flag in celebration on Owain Glyndwr day (as well as St David's Day).
+Powys County Council buildings fly Owain Glyndwr's flag in celebration on Owain Glyndwr day (as well as St David's Day).

 Calls for a national bank holiday

-In 1999, Welsh Heritage started a campaign for the day to be designated a national and public holiday.
+In 1999, Wales Heritage started a campaign for the day to be designated a national and public holiday.

 In 2000, the campaign group Embassy called for the day to be made a national day in Wales for its 600th anniversary in 2001.

 In 2012, A company in Newcastle Emlyn gave its workers the option of either taking the day off on Owain Glyndwr day or on a jubilee day of the British monarch, "In order to be inclusive, therefore, we have decided to give staff a choice of when they would like to take this extra holiday."

 In 2021, Welsh politician, Dafydd Wigley called for an Owain Glyndŵr, saying, "any new national holiday should include 16 September as Owain Glyndŵr Day".

 In 2021, Nia Jones of the Corwen Owain Glyndŵr Day Celebration Festival Committee said that "...certainly Owain Glyndŵr, it should be bank holiday day so that everyone can celebrate".

-2022 controversies
+Glyndŵr Day 2022

-The death of Queen Elizabeth II took place eight days before Glyndŵr Day 2022.
+The death of Queen Elizabeth II took place shortly before Glyndŵr Day 2022.
 As a consequence, organisers announced the cancellation of multiple events.
 Most notably, the parade and wreath-laying ceremony at Corwen was cancelled, although organisers decided to continue with the church service, lecture and community meal as planned.
-Cadw also announced that while its events at Machynlleth would go ahead, it would cancel events at Harlech Castle which caused a reaction by some on social media.
+Cadw also announced that while its events at Machynlleth would go ahead, it would cancel events at Harlech Castle which caused a negative reaction from some people on social media.

-In the days following the Queen's death, the palace announced King Charles III would make post-accession visits to Scotland, Northern Ireland and Wales, announcing that the visit to Wales would take place on Glyndŵr Day.
-The scheduling of this visit caused fresh anger for many, and by the time of the visit, more than 25,000 people had signed a petition calling for the British Royal family to end its use of the Prince of Wales title.
-The announcement prompted the actor and activist Michael Sheen to post a video on social media, questioning whether the palace knew the king’s visit clashed with Glyndŵr day, which he described as "insensitive to the point of insult" or if the visit was arranged in ignorance of it, which led Sheen to ask "what being Prince of Wales for so long actually meant if you were not aware of what that day means?"
-Sheen ended his video with what many interpreted as opposition to the continued use of the Prince of Wales title, quoting Lily Smalls, Mrs Beynon's maid, from Dylan Thomas's Under Milk Wood:
+It was also announced that King Charles III would make post-accession visits to Scotland, Northern Ireland and Wales, with the visit to Wales scheduled to take place on Glyndŵr Day causing fresh anger for many.
+As such, more than 25,000 people signed a petition calling for the British Royal family to end its use of the Prince of Wales title.

+One notable reaction came from the actor and activist Michael Sheen, who posted a video on social media, questioning whether the palace knew the king’s visit clashed with Glyndŵr day, which he described as "insensitive to the point of insult" or if the visit was arranged in ignorance of it, which led Sheen to ask "what being Prince of Wales for so long actually meant if you were not aware of what that day means?"
+Sheen ended his video by quoting Lily Smalls, a character in Dylan Thomas's Under Milk Wood with what many interpreted as opposition to the continued use of the Prince of Wales title: